 Karr’s edgy, brilliant prose careens between hilarity and tragedy, and Cherry takes readers to a place never truly explored—deep inside a girl’s stormy, ardent adolescence.
 Parts will leave you gasping with laughter.
 But its soaring close proves that from even the smokiest beginnings a solid self can form, one capable of facing down all manner of monsters.

-Mary Karr’s poems and essays have won Pushcart prizes and have appeared in magazines such as the New Yorker, The Atlantic, and Parnassus.
-She was a Bunting Fellow at Radcliffe College, and is now the Jesse Truesdale Peck Professor of… More about Mary Karr
+Mary Karr’s poems and essays have won Pushcart prizes and have appeared in magazines such as The New Yorker, The Atlantic, and Parnassus.
+She was a Bunting Fellow at Radcliffe College, and is now the Jesse Truesdale Peck Professor of English Literature at… More about Mary Karr

 Published by Random House Audio Sep 26, 2000| 360 Minutes| ISBN 9780375417498